 full size washing machines, 200 or more washboards, and 1000 or so

 trivets included in this collection.
-This collection had to be
+This collection was so large

-carefully sorted and inventoried and then strategically placed and
+carefully sorted and inventoried and then strategically broken down and

-re-distributed into a number of smaller collections it was so large and
+re-distributed into a number of smaller collections before it could be

-the typical buyer, collector, dealer or even auctioneer as a whole.
+the typical buyer, collector, dealer or even auctioneer to deal with as a whole.